Exorth98/react-native-translation/README.md

 ### 3 - Translating Text components

 This package provides a new ```<Text>``` component named ```<TransText>```.
-When providing a `dictonary` prop to this component, it will automaticaly render the text in the right language.
+When providing a `dictionary` prop to this component, it will automaticaly render the text in the right language.

 The dictionary must be an object with locale codes (string) in keys and the corresponding text in value.